 - The Southern Cotswolds line goes from London to Swindon, Kemble, Stroud, Cheltenham.

 - The Cotswolds Line goes from London to Oxford, Moreton-in-Marsh, Worcester.

 These train lines are good for getting from the Cotswolds to London, but are not good for traveling around in the Cotswolds.
-Cotswolds AONB has PDF versions of Train/Bus schedules for the Cotswolds.
+More information on Train/Bus schedules for the Cotswolds.